-Treatments such as those offered through InHome are often covered by extended health benefits of the insurance provider.
-Since every plan is very individual and has different coverage, be sure to review your extended health benefit coverage before contacting us.
-We want to make the direct billing process as quick and easy as possible for you.
+Treatments such as massage, physical therapy, and exercise therapy are often covered through extended health benefits.
+Each plan is different, so be sure to review your extended health benefit coverage before contacting us.
+We want to ensure the direct billing process is as quick, easy, and stress free as possible for our patients.

-It is important to note that not all insurance providers have the capacity for direct billing.
-In these cases you will be required to pay for the service yourself and then submit your expense to the insurance provider for reimbursement.
+Note that not all insurance providers offer direct billing.
+In these cases patients will need to pay for the service themselves, then submit an expense to the insurance provider for reimbursement.

-How is Direct Billing done?
 Many insurance providers have an online portal for companies like InHome to log in and bill directly.
 When you provide us with your insurance policy information, we can log in to determine whether your coverage will pay for our service.
-If your insurance provider does cover our services then we can use your insurance information to setup a profile and direct bill the insurance provider.
-This saves each client time and out of pocket expense with using their extended health benefits.
+If your insurance provider does cover our services, we can use your insurance information to setup a profile and direct bill the insurance provider.
+This saves each client time and out of pocket expenses with using their extended health benefits.